 Romexsoft is a software development consultancy dedicated to Java applications with our own development center located in Lviv, Ukraine and a client base around Europe and the USA.

 During the last 13 years we’ve developed and successfully delivered more than 100 projects to our clients in Fintech, HealthCare, and Broadcast Media industries.

-We are obsessed about innovations and their implementation into our processes, so we could provide effective and market competitive solutions to industry leaders and startups with creative ideas.
+We are obsessed with innovations and their implementation into our processes, so we could provide effectively and market competitive solutions to industry leaders and startups with creative ideas.